dstndstn/ch_frb_io/README.md

   - To build and install, do: `python setup.py install --user` (If you have root privs and want to install "system-wide", omit the --user flag)

+### LOOSE ENDS IN NETWORKING CODE

+  - Currently, we have to run `test-network-streams.cpp` at very low throughput (0.1 Gbps) to avoid dropping packets.
+This means that the unit tests take about an hour to run, which isn't really a problem, but is indicative of deeper performance problems?
+It would be nice to understand where the bottleneck is.

+  - We don't have thread-safe logging, so diagnostic messages from the various threads sometimes interleave each other and are unreadable.
+(Implementing thread-safe logging is a general todo item for the whole project, not just libch_frb_io!)

+  - Cleanup: it would be great to switch from pthreads to C++11 threads.
+(The C++11 API is much nicer but I'm not sure that code written using pthreads and C++11 threads can interoperate.
+If not, then we have to make the switch in many libraries at once!)